 There are a few puncture repair kits out there.
 I bought a repair kit by Intex from Amazon, which wasn't very expensive.

-Cut the film to size, apply the glue to cover the film, and press firmly in place (obviously ensuring there’s no air holes).
+Cut the film to size, apply the glue to cover the film, and press firmly in place (obviously ensuring no air holes).

 You cannot inflate for at least 12 hours.